sheydabahrami/YOLOv3_TF2/README.md

 # YOLO_v3_tutorial
 This tutorial is about creating an API using FLASK for an image recognition task by YOLOv3 algorithm

 It is important to know the codes of this Doc were writen by tensorflow with the help of keras API.
 As you know in Computer vision we have a strong library of OpenCV, therefore I have tried to write the same algorithm (yolov3) by using this library too.
-You can access it in [a link](https://github.com/sheydabahrami)
+You can access it in [this link](https://github.com/sheydabahrami)

 For understanding codes you can use these references: